-Intellectual Property: Transactions, Technology and Dispute Resolution
+Intellectual Property: Due Diligence, Licensing, AI and Dispute Management

 Gain practical insights into IP issues in business transactions to keep on your radar and plus practice, procedure and strategies in IP litigation.
 Gain practical guidance on conducting due diligence in business transactions involving trademarks and domain names, managing IP licensing arrangements in the context of business sales and navigating the evolving impact of AI on IP practice.
 Focus on recent amendments to High Court rules affecting IP litigation and mediation in resolving IP disputes.
 Walk away with up-to-date knowledge of critical IP issues, practical tools to avoid common pitfalls and strategies for effective IP matter management.